 Kitchens, manufacturing floors, and enclosed fixtures without ventilation.
 Adequate heat sinking required.

 Street lights, parking lots, and facade lighting in warm climates.
-Aluminum housing and thermal pads essential.
+Aluminum housing and thermal pads required.

 Industrial high-bay, foundries, and tropical outdoor environments.
 Active cooling or derated specifications needed.